asynkron/protoactor-website/hugo/content/docs/cluster/identity-lookup-net.md

 ```

-In the cluster, members might go down and up so it is needed also to relocate actors between members to keep local affinity.
-It is possible to control relocation process.
-Relocating too many actors in the same time might case that the whole cluster is unstable.
+When rebalancing partitions on members leaving or being added, existing identity activations may end up on another member than the partition containing its messages.
+In order to keep local affinity, these activations needs to be moved.

+To support this, we have configurable middleware which can control which messages trigger relocation, and the max throughput of these relocations.
+This limits potential issues caused by too many actors spawning simultaneously, overloading the backing database.

+When relocating, the current messages are always processed first, then the actors are stopped on the "wrong" member before being respawned on the member of the message sender.

-* `LocalAffinityOptions.TriggersLocalAffinity` - delegate that checks if relocation process check should be fired for a given message, e.g. to not relocate when message is comming from non-partitioned source (outside kafka)
+* `LocalAffinityOptions.TriggersLocalAffinity` - delegate that checks if relocation process check should be fired for a given message, e.g. to not relocate when message is coming from non-partitioned source (outside kafka)

-* `LocalAffinityOptions.RelocationThroughput` - controls a throughput of relocation to not relocate too many actors in the same time
+* `LocalAffinityOptions.RelocationThroughput` - controls the throughput of actor relocations, to limit spawning actors from overloading external state stores.